 Similarly to the tax obligations, the short-term rental regulations also differ from one city to the next.
 What’s more, in some big cities the rules are quite strict.

 For example, in Vancouver, British Columbia, vacation rentals are only permitted if it’s an entire home (or a room within this property) and it’s classified as your primary residence.
-A basement suite or secondary home is only allowed to be rented out on a short-term basis if it’s your principal residence and you reside there full-time.
+A basement suite or secondary home can only be rented out short-term if it’s your principal residence and you reside there full-time.

 In Toronto, Ontario, the rules are similar.
 Short-term renting is only allowed if the listing is the principal residence of the host.
 What’s more, hosts will first need to register with the city.
 Their listing’s registration number should be posted on their listing.